epistemik-co/staple-api/docs/README.md

-Finally, GraphQL exposes also a unique `DELETE` mutation which deletes an object by its identifier specified in the `_id` argument:
+Finally, GraphQL exposes also a unique `DELETE` mutation which deletes an object by its identifier, specified in the `_id` argument, from the selected data sources, specified in the `source` argument.
+If none is selected, the default one, declared in the configuration, is used:

 ```graphql
 type Mutation {